 Ms. Narucki is currently producing Inheritance, a chamber opera, which focuses on gun violence in America.
 A collaboration with composer Lei Liang, librettist Matt Donovan and artist Ligia Bouton, Inheritance has been awarded major grants from the Creative Capital Foundation and the National Endowment for the Arts.
-It is scheduled to premiere in Fall, 2018.
+It is scheduled to premiere in October, 2018.

 Ms. Narucki serves as Professor of Music at the University of California, San Diego.